LLNL/Sina/python/docs/source/sina_schema.rst

 The Sina schema is a generalized JSON format for representing experimental data.
 It consists of two types of JSON objects: Records, which represent the components in an experiment (such as runs, msubs, and jobs) and Relationships, which represent the relationships between Records.
+This page outlines the basics of the schema.
+Further helpful info can be found at :ref:`schema_best_practices`.

-Each Sina document consists of a single JSON object with arrays for Records and Relationships:
+Each Sina document consists of a single JSON object with arrays for Records and
+Relationships:

 .. code-block:: javascript